NTSB investigators pinpoint failed aircraft part from UPS crash last year

 The NTSB underscored in its new update that the bearing housing was the subject of a 2011 Boeing letter to airlines—known as a service letter—alerting them to four failures of engine bearing races on three different MD-11s.
 But the NTSB notes the alert to operators, “Boeing determined it would not result in a safety of flight condition,” and called for visual checks of the part at normal five-year intervals.

-CNN has reached out to Boeing, which took over support for the McDonnell Douglas-made MD-11F after Boeing acquired the company in 1997.
+Boeing, which took over support for the McDonnell Douglas-made MD-11F after Boeing acquired the company in 1997, said it “continues to support the investigation.”

+“Our deepest condolences go out to the families who lost loved ones and our thoughts remain with all those affected,” a spokesperson for Boeing said.

 In November,the NTSB released a preliminary report into the incident which unveiled that a critical mount that kept the left engine attached to the UPS flight failed only moments after the flight left the ground.
 Data showed the plane failed to climb higher than 30 feet above Runway 17 Right at Louisville Muhammad Ali International Airport.